London Library: Buildings

 Following its foundation in 1841, the Library spent four years occupying rooms on the first floor of 49 Pall Mall.
 In 1845 it moved to 14 St James's Square, and this site has been its home ever since.
 However, its premises have undergone a considerable number of changes and extensions over the years as the collections have grown.

 The property in St James's Square first occupied by the Library was a house, Beauchamp House, built in 1676 and renovated at later dates.
 A proposal in the 1770s (when it was owned by Lord Newhaven) to rebuild it to a design by Robert Adam was abandoned, but it was refronted shortly afterwards.
 It was located in the north-west corner of the square, and had a much smaller frontage than its neighbours, being described by A. I. Dasent in 1895 as "admittedly the worst house in the Square".
 The Library rented the house from 1845, but in 1879 bought the freehold.
 In the early years, to defray costs, some of the rooms were let to the Statistical Society of London, the Philological Society, and the Institute of Actuaries.

-In 1896–98 the premises were completely rebuilt to the designs of James Osborne Smith, and this building survives as the front part of the present library complex.
-The facade, overlooking St James's Square, is constructed in Portland stone in a broadly Jacobethan style, described by the Survey of London as "curiously eclectic".
+In 1896–1898 the premises were completely rebuilt to the designs of James Osborne Smith, and this building survives as the front part of the present library complex.
+The façade, overlooking St James's Square, is constructed in Portland stone in a broadly Jacobethan style, described by the Survey of London as "curiously eclectic".
 The main reading room is on the first floor; and above this three tall windows light three floors of bookstack.
 Another four floors of bookstacks were built to the rear.
 In 1920–22, an additional seven-storey bookstack was built further back still, again designed by Osborne Smith.
 (This new stack was notable for its opaque glass floors: an unforeseen drawback of the combination of glass floors and structural metal shelving was that browsers in the stacks were liable to receive periodic jolts of static electricity, a problem which continues to catch new members unawares, and for which no solution has ever been found.)
 In 1932–34 another extension was carried out to the north, incorporating a committee room (named the Prevost Room, after a major benefactor; now converted to use as a reading room), an Art Room, and five more floors of bookstacks: the architects on this occasion were the firm of Mewès & Davis.